 For she knew it was all part of the "Fat Girl Show"

 that epic day she stopped joking.

 When she smiled when she wanted to smile

 when she dressed in the ways she wanted to dress.

 she celebrated all her curves.

 She decided to eat when she was hungry

 nourishing and loving her body

-she allowed colourful foods to occupy her plate.
+she allowed colorful foods to occupy her plate.